jmaxsfu/pub607-23/CSS.md

 # A CSS Tutorial

-I couldn't find my good old (thin) CSS book, so I'm posting this instead... the smallest, shortest CSS primer you'll ever see.
+This is the smallest, shortest CSS primer you'll ever see.

 ## Basic syntax (note the punctuation):